xurubin/openwrt-rtl8812au-rtl8821cu/README.md

 # openwrt-rtl8812au-rtl8821cu
 Out of tree rtl8812au and rtl8821cu driver integration for OpenWrt, tested on 19.07.8.
-Contains Makefiles that pull drivers from https://github.com/morrownr with patches to make them compile on OpenWrt, also includes a patch that fixes a bug in rtl8821cu where connecting to 5GHz network is giving out `config_phydm_switch_bandwidth_8821c fail` error.
+Contains Makefiles (based on ImmortalWrt) that pull drivers from https://github.com/morrownr with patches to make them compile on OpenWrt, also includes a patch that fixes a bug in rtl8821cu where connecting to 5GHz network is giving out `config_phydm_switch_bandwidth_8821c fail` error.

 ## Steps